open-company/open-company-auth/README.md

 }
 ```

-A response with an authenticated user is limited to just the refresh URL appropriate for that user:
+A response with an authenticated user is limited to just the URLs appropriate for that user.
+For a Slack user:

 ```json
 {